realjackcrew/leornian/server/src/llm/mainJsonIntentPrompt.md

 Example 3

-User: “What is my weekly average calorie intake for the past three months?”
+User: "What is my weekly average calorie intake for the past three months?"

 {
   "satisfiable": true,